phastmike/vala-circular-progress-bar/README.md

 [![Build Status](https://app.travis-ci.com/phastmike/vala-circular-progress-bar.svg?branch=master)](https://app.travis-ci.com/github/phastmike/vala-circular-progress-bar)

 # CircularProgressBar
 A Circular progress bar Gtk.Widget, implemented in **Vala**.
-At the moment, only renders percentage.
 Main goal was to implement a simple circular progress bar for a UI Dashboard.

+It now supports Gtk4 and the previous version targeted Gtk3 and now resides in the `gtk3` branch.

 ![Visual examples](/cpb-splash.png "Some visual examples")